Dr Lindsay Winchester

 Happy with the results: 100%

 Took longer than expected: 40%

 Jaw deformity: Lindsay has a particular interest in the management of jaw and facial deformity and works closely with the maxillofacial surgeons in the management of complex cases.

-Snoring and sleep apnoea: She works closely with Dr Peter Venn in the management of patients with obstructive sleep apnoea and snoring, using mandibular advancement splints.
+Snoring and sleep apnoea: She works closely with the sleep disorder centre in the management of patients with obstructive sleep apnoea and snoring, using mandibular advancement splints.